Newton–Wigner localization

 Newton–Wigner localization (named after Theodore Duddell Newton and Eugene Wigner) is a scheme for obtaining a position operator for massive relativistic quantum particles.

-It is known to largely conflict with the Reeh–Schlieder theorem outside of a very limited scope.
+The Newton-Wigner concept was developed for "elementary systems", an abstraction similar to elementary particles but without the requirement of non-decomposability.
+For example, a hydrogen atom is an elementary system but not an elementary particle, while an electron is both.